 Dried flower or buds are the commonly used form on cannabis.
 You can find cannabis buds that have high THC and buds that have high CBD with low THC.
 It can be smoked or vapourized.
 It can be smoked as a joint, blunt, in a bong or in a pipe.
 Whatever suits your needs.

 Edibles are cannabis products that are ingested.
 Commonly made with cannabis infused oil, butter or sugar.
 They’re are typically baked goods, gummies/candy, chocolate or even in snack foods using cannabutter or cannabis infused oil.
 When ingested the effects of the THC are much stronger and typically last longer compared to smoking or vaping.
 It is always best to start very small and work your way up with cannabis products, especially edibles.
+Edibles take longer to take effect (approximately 30 minutes to 1 hour) than other methods of use, although, cannabis infused drinks are a faster acting edible product.
 Capsules also fall under the edibles category.
 Some edibles are available for CBD such as gummies, CBD oil and capsules.

 Concentrates are highly potent forms of cannabis.
 They can be made with solvents or solventless.
 The solvents that are most coomonly used in extraction process are butane, isopropyl alcohol & CO².
 The solvent concentrates are also put into different conditions after extraction to change the consistency of the final product.
 Concentrates come in both high THC & high CBD.
 The high CBD ones are a great place to start with concentrates as they can be more mellow than the THC ones.